Last updated: July 13, 2026

 Why this Chicago hotel is worth considering:

-This beautiful hotel combines art and technology, creating an experience that is both innovative and whimsical.
+This beautiful hotel combines art and technology, creating an experience that is innovative and whimsical.
 It is only two blocks from Michigan Avenue and provides easy access to premier shopping, the Museum of Contemporary Art, and Navy Pier.
 Their restaurant, The Albert, also serves up whimsical scientific dishes.
-The rooms at EMC2 include smart tech and unique designs making this hotel perfect for travelers who appreciate a creative atmosphere alongside convenient walking access to top activities.
+The rooms at EMC2 include smart tech and unique designs.

 Hilton Chicago O’Hare Airport